Doubly Regularized Entropic Wasserstein Barycenters: Well-posedness and regularity

-\paragraph{Relation to prior works} To the best of our knowledge, little is known on the regularity of the regularity of $(0,0)$-barycenters beyond absolute continuity under the condition that at least one $\nu_k$ is absolutely continuous~\cite{agueh2011barycenters},\cite[Thm.~5.1]{kim2017wasserstein}.
-The only other regularity result we are aware of concerns $(0,\tau)$-barycenters and the quadratic cost:~\cite{carlier2021entropic} show a Fisher Information bound on $\mu^*_{0,\tau}$ (their Lem.~4.1) that imply Lipschitz regularity in the compact case : this is consistent with the $\lambda\to 0$ limit of Thm.~\ref{thm:characterization}.
-They additionally show (their Prop.~5.2) that $\mu^*_{0,\tau}$ gains two degree of regularity compared to the densities $\nu_k$.
-With $\lambda,\tau>0$, we see that the $(\lambda,\tau)$-barycenters are as regular as the cost function, no matter the marginals.
+\paragraph{Relation to prior works} To the best of our knowledge, little is known on the regularity of $(0,0)$-barycenters beyond absolute continuity under the condition that at least one $\nu_k$ is absolutely continuous~\cite{agueh2011barycenters}, \cite[Thm.~5.1]{kim2017wasserstein}.
+The only other regularity result we are aware of concerns $(0,\tau)$-barycenters and the quadratic cost:~\cite{carlier2021entropic} show a Fisher Information bound on $\mu^*_{0,\tau}$ (their Lem.~4.1) that imply Lipschitz regularity of the log-density of the barycenter in the compact case : this is consistent with the $\lambda\to 0$ limit of Thm.~\ref{thm:characterization}.
+They additionally show (their Prop.~5.2) that $\mu^*_{0,\tau}$ gains two degrees of regularity compared to the densities $\nu_k$.
+With $\lambda,\tau>0$, we see from Thm.~\ref{thm:characterization} that the $(\lambda,\tau)$-barycenters are as regular as the cost function, irrespective of the regularity of the marginals.